Playtika Holding Corp. (PLTK) – Don’t Believe the Hype: Check The Facts

 Get the hottest stocks to trade every day before the market opens 100% free.
 Click here now.

-The top institutional shareholder in the company is Fidelity Extended Market Index Fund with over 0.33 million shares valued at $9.57 million.
+The top institutional shareholder in the company is Fidelity Blue Chip Growth Fund with over 0.34 million shares valued at $9.91 million.
 The investor’s holdings represent 0.08% of the PLTK Shares outstanding.
-As of Jan 30, 2021, the second largest holder is Fidelity Strategic Advisers Large Cap Fund with 0.18 million shares valued at $5.38 million to account for 0.05% of the shares outstanding.
-The other top investors are Fidelity Total Market Index Fund which holds 0.1 million shares representing 0.03% and valued at over $3.02 million, while Fidelity Series Total Market Index Fund holds 0.01% of the shares totaling 60622.0 with a market value of $1.77 million.
+As of Jan 30, 2021, the second largest holder is Fidelity Extended Market Index Fund with 0.33 million shares valued at $9.57 million to account for 0.08% of the shares outstanding.
+The other top investors are Fidelity NASDAQ Composite Index Fund which holds 0.22 million shares representing 0.05% and valued at over $6.54 million, while Fidelity Strategic Advisers Large Cap Fund holds 0.05% of the shares totaling 0.18 million with a market value of $5.38 million.

 Playtika Holding Corp.
-(NASDAQ: PLTK) is -16.67% lower on its value in year-to-date trading and has touched a low of $26.90 and a high of $36.06 in the current 52-week trading range.
+(NASDAQ: PLTK) is -12.27% lower on its value in year-to-date trading and has touched a low of $26.20 and a high of $36.06 in the current 52-week trading range.
 The question becomes, what are the chances the stock will make a comeback and enjoy potential growth.
 Why not look at analysts view on what the future holds for the stock.
-The PLTK stock was last observed hovering at around $28.09 in the last trading session, with the day’s loss setting it -1.74% off its average median price target of $38.00 for the next 12 months.
-It is also 37.26% off the consensus price target high of $42.00 offered by 10 analysts, but current levels are 20.15% higher than the price target low of $33.00 for the same period.
+The PLTK stock was last observed hovering at around $26.59 in the last trading session, with the day’s gains setting it 1.15% off its average median price target of $38.00 for the next 12 months.
+It is also 33.95% off the consensus price target high of $42.00 offered by 10 analysts, but current levels are 15.94% higher than the price target low of $33.00 for the same period.

 Playtika Holding Corp.
 (PLTK) Analyst Forecasts